Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

 We recall the notion of the {\it cotangent complex} $L_f=L_{X/S}=L_{\O_X/\O_S}$ for a morphism of ringed sites $f\colon (X, \O_X) \to (S, \O_S)$.
 We refer to \cite[\href{https://stacks.math.columbia.edu/tag/08UT}{Tag 08UT}]{stacks-project} for the definition and a self-contained systematic development of this theory.
 We follow Stacks Project and use cohomological notations for the cotangent complex, in particular, $L_f\in \bf{D}^{\leq 0}(\O_X)$ for a morphism $f$.
 If $\mf\colon \X \to \Y$ is a morphism of topologically finitely presented formal $\O_C$-schemes, we define $\wdh{L}_{\X/\Y}$ as the derived $p$-adic completion of the complex $L_{\X/\Y}$.
 This definition coincides with the definition of the {\it analytic cotangent complex} $L_{\X/\Y}^{\text{an}}$ from \cite[Definition 7.2.3]{GR}.
 In particular, \cite[Proposition 7.2.10]{GR} implies that $\wdh{L}_{\X/\Y}\in \bf{D}^{\leq 0}_{coh}(\X)$ and the natural morphism $\wdh{\Omega}^1_{\X/\Y} \to \mathcal{H}^0(\wdh{L}_{\X/\Y})$ is an isomorphism for any $\mf$.

-We use the formalism of {\it almost coherent} sheaves on (formal) $\O_C$-schemes as developed in \cite{Z3}.
-In what follows, we always do almost mathematics with respect to the ideal $\m\subset \O_C$.
-It is straightforward to see that $\m$ is $\O_C$-flat and that $\m=\m^2$, so this does satisfy the condition for the ideal of almost mathematics.
+In this paper, we always do almost mathematics with respect to the ideal $\m\subset \O_C$.
+It is straightforward to see that $\m$ is $\O_C$-flat and $\m^2=\m$, so this does define the ideal of almost mathematics.
+We also extensively use the formalism of {\it almost coherent} sheaves on (formal) $\O_C$-schemes as developed in \cite{Z3}.
+In particular, for a (topologically) finitely presented $\O_C$-algebra $R$, an $R$-module is {\it almost coherent} if, for every finitely generated ideal $\m_0\subset \m$, there is a finitely presented $R$-module $N_{\m_0}$ and an $R$-linear morphism

+such that $\ker(f_{\m_0})$ and $\coker(f_{\m_0})$ are annihilated by $\m_0$.
+It turns out that this notion appropriately globalizes to the notion of almost coherent sheaves on (topologically) finitely presented (formal) $\O_C$-schemes.
+We refer to \cite[\textsection 4]{Z3} for a thorough discussion of this notion.

 We define {\it the pro-\'etale site} of a rigid-space $X$ similarly to \cite{Sch1} and \cite{Sch-err}, but we fix a cardinal $\kappa$ and consider only $\kappa$-small pro-systems and coverings by $\kappa$-small sets of objects.
-It is easily seen that this does not change the all the results of this paper.
-We also consider the morphisms of ringed topoi $\lambda\colon (X_{\proet}, \wdh{\O}^+_X) \to (X_{\et}, \O^+_X)$ and $t\colon (X_{\et}, \O_X^+) \to (\X, \O_\X)$ for any rigid-space $X$ with an admissible formal model $\X$.
-So, there is a commutative triangle
+This does not change the results of this paper.
+The pro-\'etale site comes with the {\it completed integral structure sheaf} $\wdh{\O}_X^+$ defined in \cite[Definition 4.1(ii)]{Sch1}.